shiragin/shiragin.github.io/_posts/2024-09-20-say-pytest-test.markdown

 ![Test coverage TIL photo of a scientist in a research lab](/assets/testing.jpg)

 Tests are important!
-Not just as a safety net for any code-breaking changes you or a pesky colleague might push (on a Friday, of course).
+Not just as a safety net for any code-breaking changes you might push (on a Friday, of course).
 They also help you better understand the design of your features, their use, and their limitations.

 When I started my development career, I spent a week writing tests for my first feature, until I'd become a self-certified Cypress ninja.
 What if there's a network error?
 What if the file is empty?
 What if the user headbutts the keyboard while the app is loading?
 Better write another test!
 Just to be sure, you know?